qdm12/gluetun/README.md

         - Enter port TCP (and UDP, if available) `8388` as the server port
         - Use the password you have set with `SHADOWSOCKS_PASSWORD`
         - Choose the encryption method/algorithm `chacha20-ietf-poly1305`
-    1. If you set `SHADOWSOCKS_LOG` to `on`, more information will be logged in the Docker logs, merged with the OpenVPN logs.
+    1. If you set `SHADOWSOCKS_LOG` to `on`, more information will be logged in the Docker logs

     </p></details>
 - <details><summary>Access ports of containers connected to PIA</summary><p>